Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Related Work

-\textbf{Generative modelling} is a noisy-label learning technique~\cite{bae2022noisy,garg2023instance,yao2021instance,zhuang2023dygen} that explores different graphical models (see Fig.~\ref{fig:causal_relationships}) to estimate the image's clean label.
-Specifically, CausalNL~\cite{yao2021instance} and InstanceGM~\cite{garg2023instance} assume that the latent clean label $Y$ causes $X$, and the noisy label $\tilde{Y}$ is generated from $X$ and $Y$.
-The drawback of CausalNL/InstanceGM is that they optimise the joint distribution of data and noisy labels $p(X, \tilde{Y})$ instead of directly optimising a model associating data with the clean label, such as $p(X | Y)$ or $p(Y | X)$.
+Generative modeling is a noisy-label learning technique~\cite{bae2022noisy,garg2023instance,yao2021instance,zhuang2023dygen} that explores different graphical models (see Fig.~\ref{fig:causal_relationships}) to estimate the clean label of an image.
+Specifically, CausalNL~\cite{yao2021instance} and InstanceGM~\cite{garg2023instance} assume that the latent clean label $Y$ generates $X$, and the noisy-label $\tilde{Y}$ is generated from $X$ and $Y$.
+The drawback of CausalNL/InstanceGM is that they optimize the joint distribution of data and noisy-labels $p(X, \tilde{Y})$ instead of directly optimizing a model that associates the data with the clean label, such as $p(X | Y)$ or $p(Y | X)$.
 They also introduce the random variable $Z$ for image generation, which is computationally expensive.
-NPC~\cite{bae2022noisy} and DyGEN~\cite{zhuang2023dygen} assumes that $X$ causes $Y$ and proposes a post-processing technique for inferring clean label $Y$.
-However, NPC/DyGEN assumes that high-confidence predictions by the noisy classifier can be used as prior for $Y$, which may not be effective in high label noise rate datasets.
-Also, all approaches above are designed for a specific causal relationship and may not adapt well to datasets with different causal relationships.
+NPC~\cite{bae2022noisy} and DyGEN~\cite{zhuang2023dygen} assume that $X$ generates $Y$ and propose a post-processing technique for inferring the clean label $Y$.
+However, NPC and DyGEN assume that high-confidence predictions by the noisy classifier can be used as a prior for $Y$, which may not be effective in datasets with a high rate of label noise.
+Also, the above methods are designed for a fixed causal direction. and may not adapt well to datasets with different causal relationships.